-Bearing the above discussion in mind, Fig. 3 shows the composite large-scale features present in selected variables during the 100 events with the highest standardised precipitation index in June-September (the hundred strongest relative EPEs), all presented as anomalies to the daily climatology.
-The first panel, Fig. 3(a), shows the composite mean 450-200 hPa meridional wind speed anomaly.
-The most prominent signal is the presence of southerlies over north Pakistan; these are part of a weak, but nonetheless spatially coherent wavelike signal reaching from northeast Europe to Japan.
-This upper-level wind pattern bears a strong resemblance to that found for previous composites and case studies of floods in this region (Houze et al., 2011; Rasmussen and Houze, 2012; Rasmussen et al., 2015).
+Bearing the above discussion in mind, Fig. 3 shows the composite large-scale features present in selected variables during the 100 events with the highest standardized precipitation index in June-September (the hundred strongest relative EPEs), all presented as anomalies to the daily climatology.
+Figure 3a shows the composite mean 450-200-hPa meridional wind speed anomaly.
+The most prominent signal is the presence of southerlies over north Pakistan; these are part of a weak, but nonetheless spatially coherent, wavelike signal reaching from northeast Europe to Japan.
+This upper-level wind pattern bears a strong resemblance to that found for previous composites and case studies of floods in this region (Houze et al. 2011; Rasmussen and Houze 2012; Rasmussen et al. 2015).

-A similar, but appropriately orthogonal pattern is seen in Fig. 3(b) for geopotential: a wavelike feature extends to the west, with a minimum situated over Afghanistan.
-Towards the east, the zonal pattern breaks up and becomes distinctly meridional, presumably due to the significant effects the summer heating of the Tibetan Plateau has on the surrounding atmosphere (Boos and Kuang, 2010).
-This can be seen as a northward extension of the upper-level summer Tibetan high (e.g. Krishnamurti et al., 2008).
+A similar, but appropriately orthogonal pattern is seen in Fig. 3b for geopotential: a wavelike feature extends to the west, with a minimum situated over Afghanistan.
+Toward the east, the zonal pattern breaks up and becomes distinctly meridional, presumably because of the significant effects the summer heating of the Tibetan Plateau has on the surrounding atmosphere (Boos and Kuang 2010).
+This can be seen as a northward extension of the upper-level summer Tibetan high (e.g., Krishnamurti et al. 2008).

-Fig. 3(c) shows the total column water anomaly composite.
+Figure 3c shows the total-column water anomaly composite.
 As one might expect, there is a significant positive anomaly over Pakistan and northwest India; this can be viewed as a northwestward extension of the summer monsoon bringing plentiful moisture to a typically arid region.
-Combining this with the anomalous southerlies (not shown; although they are weaker at lower levels than in Fig. 3(a), they are still notable) and complex orography in the region, one could conclude that the precipitation happening here is in part orographically-driven, as has been shown before (e.g. Romatschke et al., 2010; Romatschke and Houze, 2011).
+Combining this with the anomalous southerlies (not shown; although they are weaker at lower levels than in Fig. 3a, they are still notable) and complex orography in the region, one could conclude that the precipitation happening here is in part orographically driven, as has been shown before (e.g., Romatschke et al. 2010; Romatschke and Houze 2011).

-Finally, lower-tropospheric (900-800 hPa) temperature is given in Fig. 3(d); this has been shown to be a good proxy for moist thermodynamic activity in tropical synoptic systems (e.g. Hunt et al., 2016b, 2017).
-The cold anomaly covers a large area of Pakistan and surrounding countries, reaching a magnitude of -2 K at the centre.
-Given the pronounced colocation of this with the total column water anomaly, it is probable that this deep cold anomaly is a result of heavy precipitation.
+Finally, the lower-tropospheric (900-800 hPa) temperature is given in Fig. 3d; this has been shown to be a good proxy for moist thermodynamic activity in tropical synoptic systems (e.g., Hunt et al. 2016b, 2018).
+The cold anomaly covers a large area of Pakistan and surrounding countries, reaching a magnitude of $-2\,\mathrm{K}$ at the center.
+Given the pronounced collocation of this with the total-column water anomaly, it is probable that this deep cold anomaly is a result of heavy precipitation.
 On the other (east) side of the Tibetan Plateau, a contrasting warm anomaly is found, where the atmosphere is dry, and some descent is present.